skywish/TinyStore/README.md

 # TinyStore
-First try to use bmob to build an app
+Try to use bmob to build an app